Merge XLSX Files Online (Excel 2007 and later)

 You can merge XLSX, XLS, XLSM, XLSB, CSV, TSV, and ODS files.
 Mixed file types are supported in the same merge.

-Append Rows stacks rows from the first sheet of each file into one table and aligns by header.
+Append Rows stacks rows from the first sheet of each file into one table and aligns columns by header.
 Preserve Sheets keeps all sheets from all files as separate tabs in one workbook.
 Side-by-Side Columns places data from the first sheet of each file next to each other in parallel columns.

 In Append Rows mode, columns are matched by header name.
 Column order can differ, and missing values are left blank where a file does not contain a header.